tiagovignatti/my_website/content/projects/index.en.md

 ---

-## N900's graphics stack
+## Nokia N9's graphics stack

-Around 2010, I have made contributions throughout the graphics stack of N900: the X Window System implementation (Xorg), the PowerVR SGX driver, the OpenGL ES 2D/3D open-source driver and the Qt-based compositor manager.
+Around 2010, I have made contributions throughout the graphics stack of N9: the X Window System implementation (Xorg), the PowerVR SGX driver, the OpenGL ES 2D/3D open-source driver and the Qt-based compositor manager.
 The architecture platform was OMAP / ARM.
 I have also developed and helped to build Wayland protocol and its reference compositor Weston, making sure that this (back then) innovative graphics system could run on different platform vendors.

 ---